 We are happy to accept queries from authors interested in publishing in our journal.
-If you would like us to consider including your original work as a feature article or a column in a future issue of Open Rivers, please send an email inquiry to email@example.com with a short statement about your background, what you would like to write, and how you see it connecting to the mission of the journal.
+There are no submission or article processing charges.
+If you would like us to consider including your original work as a feature article or a column in a future issue of Open Rivers, please send an email inquiry to firstname.lastname@example.org with a short statement about your background, what you would like to write, and how you see it connecting to the mission of the journal.
 From there, we’ll work with you to discuss how we might be able to include your work in a future issue of the journal.
 Please note that we primarily publish new material (rather than previously published work) and we cannot guarantee that we will be able to accept all proposed submissions.
 For more information about the audience and emphasis of the journal, we recommend reading the About Open Rivers page before submitting your proposal.
 Thanks for your interest in publishing in Open Rivers.

 Open Rivers follows the Chicago Manual of Style for questions of spelling, grammar, and punctuation, including use of the author-date system for references and text citations.
 A style sheet is available upon request.